-Tangela is one of the Core Specialists at Paul Mitchell the School Chicago.
-Tangela teaches Core class as a part of the Cosmetology program.
+Tangela is one of the Makeup and Clinic Classroom Leaders at Paul Mitchell the School Chicago.
+Tangela teaches makeup class as a part of the Cosmetology program.

-Larisa Thompson: Learning Leader - Full Time
+Larisa F Thompson: Learning Leader - Full Time

 G Skin and Beauty Institute Graduate - Cosmetology Instructor Certificate